-The outcast teenager Carrie White is bullied by her classmates at high-school.
-Her mother Margaret White is a pious and paranoid woman that sees sin everywhere and the need of self-inflicting punishment.
+The outcast teenager Carrie White is bullied by her classmates at high school..
+Her mother, Margaret White, is a pious and paranoid woman that sees sin everywhere and the need of self-inflicting punishment.
 When Carrie has her first period, she does not understand what is happening to her and her classmates humiliate her in the changing room.
-The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts in Internet.
-Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently she can not go to the prom.
-Meanwhile Carrie discovers that she has telekinesis and learns how to control her ability.
-The popular Sue Snell feels bad with her attitude towards Carrie and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
-But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie with tragic consequences.
+The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts it on the Internet.
+Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently she is banned from the prom.
+Meanwhile, Carrie discovers that she has telekinesis and learns how to control her ability.
+Sue Snell, one of the girls that tormented Carrie, feels bad and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
+But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Originally the film was slated to begin with a scene from the book, in which a young Carrie wandered into the yard next door and found her teenage neighbor sunbathing.
 Margaret flies out of their home in a rage and scoops up Carrie, who throws a tantrum and summons a rain of stones.
 This prologue was also shot for Carrie (1976) and wound up being deleted from both versions.
 See more »